An easy "no-cook" seafood appetizer that is perfect for the heat of summer! Simple ingredients..great flavor!

 Citrus juices cook or "cure" raw fish through a process called denaturation.
 Without getting too scientific, denaturation is the process of breaking down proteins through either heat or acid.
 In the case of Shrimp and Scallop Ceviche, the citric acids break down the proteins in the raw fish, thus "cooking" the fish.

-As earlier noted, the combination of time and temperature are important when making Ceviche, and the time for marination varies.
 The general consensus is raw fish should marinate in an acidic environment for at least 1 hour to ensure safe consumption.
 Interestingly, the longer the raw shellfish or fish marinates, the more opaque and flakier it gets.

 I prefer the texture and flavor of Orange Shrimp and Scallop Ceviche after 4 hours of marination; but it's really a personal preference.